GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/slippedVerticalFault/Example.rst

 As demonstrated in this example, to setup a poromechanical coupling, we need to define three different solvers in the XML file:

 - the mechanics solver, a solver of type ``SolidMechanicsAugmentedLagrangianContact`` called here ``fractureMechSolver``, is applied to solve the frictional contact and rock deformations.
-In this solver, we specify ``targetRegions`` that include both the continuum region ``Region`` and the discontinuum region ``Fault``  where the solver is applied to couple rock and fracture deformations.
+In this solver, we specify ``targetRegions`` that include both the continuum region ``Region`` and the fault region ``Fault``  where the solver is applied to couple rock and fracture deformations.
 The contact constitutive law used for the fault elements is named ``fractureContact``,  and is defined later in the ``Constitutive`` section.

 .. literalinclude:: ../../../../../../../inputFiles/poromechanicsFractures/Contact/AugmentedLagrangianMultipliers/ALM_verticalFault_base.xml
   :language: xml